310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Yes, it is because I am a very, very important living God.
-People would yield to me in most cases.
+yes, it is because i am a very, very important living god. people would yield to me in most cases.

-Well, it is also thanks to the pressure you put on them, though.
-In this time period, the God’s position is weak.
+well, it is also thanks to the pressure you put on them, though. in this time period, the god’s position is weak.

-If a higher-up keeps a strong eye on him, he will perish away immediately… So please try not to bully him, okay?
+if a higher-up keeps a strong eye on him, he will perish away immediately… so please try not to bully him, okay?
 {% endbubble %}

 {% bubble Madara %}